timriffe/covid_demog/README.md

 Using a decomposition approach introduced by Kitagawa [3] we separate the difference between to CFRs into two distinct parts, $$\textrm{CFR}_i-\textrm{CFR}_j=\alpha + \delta,$$ where $\alpha$ captures the part of the difference between CFRs which is due to differences in the age composition of cases, and $\delta$ is due to differences in mortality. $\alpha$ is given by $$\alpha=0.5 \left(\textrm{CFR}_i-\sum P_{ja} C_{ia}+\sum P_{ia} C_{ja}-\textrm{CFR}_j \right),$$ while $\delta$ can be calculated as $$\delta=0.5 \left(\textrm{CFR}_i-\sum P_{ia} C_{ja}+\sum P_{ja} C_{ia}-\textrm{CFR}_j \right).$$

 As an artificial example, assume that the CFR in country A is equal to 2 percent, while it equals 4 percent in country B. Subtracting the CFR of country A from country B gives a difference of 2 percentage points.
-If a large part of this difference would be due to the age structure, then $\alpha$ could be $0.015$ and $\beta$ could be $0.005$, together being equal to $0.02$ or 2 percentage points.
+If a large part of this difference would be due to the age structure, then $\alpha$ could be $0.015$ and $\delta$ could be $0.005$, together being equal to $0.02$ or 2 percentage points.
 If, as another example, two countries have the same age structure of cases, then $\alpha$ will be zero.
-Similar holds for $\beta$ if age-specific CFRs are the same for both countries under conisderation.
+Similar holds for $\delta$ if age-specific CFRs are the same for both countries under conisderation.

 To calculate the proportion $\alpha$ and $\delta$ contribute to the total difference one can use $$\frac{|\alpha|}{|\alpha|+|\delta|}$$ in case of $\alpha$ and $$\frac{|\delta|}{|\alpha|+|\delta|}$$ for the contribution of $\delta$.
 In the previous example above, $\alpha$ explains $75%$ of the difference between the two CFRs.

-Note that the total difference between two CFRs as well as both $\alpha$ and $\beta$ can be negative, and the formula for the relative contribution takes this into account by using absolute values.
-If the total difference is positive and either $\alpha$ or $\beta$ are negative, it means that the corresponding part of the difference actually reduces the difference between CFRs.
+Note that the total difference between two CFRs as well as both $\alpha$ and $\delta$ can be negative, and the formula for the relative contribution takes this into account by using absolute values.
+If the total difference is positive and either $\alpha$ or $\delta$ are negative, it means that the corresponding part of the difference actually reduces the difference between CFRs.
 For instance, when comparing the CFR for one country at two points in time, the total difference could be $0.03$; i.e., the CFR increased by three percentage points.
-If in this case $\alpha$ would be negative, say $-0.01$, it would mean that the age distribution of cases over time got more similar. $\beta$ would be $0.04$ in this scenario, and without changes in the age distribution of infections as captured through $\alpha$, the difference between CFRs would even have increased by four percentage points.
+If in this case $\alpha$ would be negative, say $-0.01$, it would mean that the age distribution of cases over time got more similar. $\delta$ would be $0.04$ in this scenario, and without changes in the age distribution of infections as captured through $\alpha$, the difference between CFRs would even have increased by four percentage points.

 ## Data